Law & Politics

 The culture ministry of Spain has blocked the auction of a 17th-century painting after experts suggested it may have been made not by a follower of Caravaggio, as previously thought, but by the Renaissance master himself.

-The artwork in question, a 44-by-34-inch oil-on-canvas depiction of the of the Ecce Homo, in which Jesus Christ is presented in a crown with thorns before his crucifixion, has been attributed to the Spanish artist José de Ribera, a follower of Caravaggio.
+The artwork in question, a 44-by-34-inch oil-on-canvas depiction of the of the Ecce Homo, in which Jesus Christ is presented in a crown with thorns before his crucifixion, has been attributed to a pupil of the Spanish artist José de Ribera, a follower of Caravaggio.
 Valued at a meager €1,500 ($1,780), it was set to hit the block today at the Ansorena auction house in Madrid.

 But before the sale took place, the Spanish state implemented an export ban on the painting, a decision that came after experts at the Prado Museum said there was “sufficient stylistic and documentary evidence” to suggest it might have been done by Caravaggio himself, according to a statement from the ministry.
 Ansorena subsequently pulled the work from the sale.